EnnoxHD/archlinux-install-guide/README.md

 Possible preferences bug: see https://superuser.com/a/126528, #48

+Additionally check the following if vlc crashes on playback:
+Go to preferences -> Show settings: all -> Video - Output module -> Video output module: VDPAU-Output, then save

 ### MTP
 Install MTP and add the user `<username>` to the group `uucp`:
 ```bash